 There are two types of tuberculosis (TB).
 One which is called latent TB which means you have the infection but are showing no symptoms.
 The other is known as active TB and will mean that you are displaying symptoms.
 Latent TB can become active TB.
 It can actually be months or years after contracting the disease that you begin to show symptoms of TB.
 The signs can vary from person to person and depend on where the infection is present.
 It is most common for the infection to affect the lungs but it can affect the digestive system, reproductive system, bones and joints, lymph glands or nervous system.

 • A persistent cough – lasting for longer than three weeks

 • Blood in the mucus of a cough

 • Lack of appetite

 • Exhaustion and fatigue

 • Persistent pain in glands, stomach, bones or joints.

 Tuberculosis is treated with various antibiotics and generally after a six month course of treatment people will make a full recovery.
 If your illness is resistant to certain antibiotics the treatment can take up to two years.

-I hope this article has been informative and helpful – please don’t hesitate to get in touch by sending me a private message on the WonderBaba facebook page – http://www.facebook.com/wonderbabacare or by phoning me at Milltown totalhealth Pharmacy in Dublin 6 on 012600262.
-I’m always happy to help!
+I hope you have found this article helpful and if you have any questions at all please don’t hesitate to contact me by sending a private message to the WonderBaba facebook page or my website contact page or by calling me (Sheena) at Milltown totalhealth Pharmacy in Dublin 6 on 012600262.